Mentorship Academy: Supporting Local, Disadvantaged Youth

 Enrollment and Program Information

-The Academy’s first class will consist of 12 high school juniors or seniors.
-Six will be from urban school districts in economically disadvantaged communities and six will be from rural school districts in economically disadvantaged areas (no more than one student per high school).
+The Academy’s first class consists of approximately 30 high school juniors or seniors from urban and rural school districts and economically disadvantaged communities.

-There are no fees to participate, and the first class is anticipated to start summer 2021.
+There are no fees to participate, and the first class began in summer 2021.

-The Academy is designed for high school students who do not plan to immediately attend college.
+The Academy is designed for high school students who do not plan to immediately attend a four year institution.
 Such students are encouraged to apply.
-The program will facilitate interaction and relationship building across young individuals who, due to different backgrounds, would normally never meet one another.
+The program facilitates interaction and relationship building across young individuals who, due to different backgrounds, would normally never meet one another.

 Upon program completion, the Academy will keep in close contact with prior students and continue to mentor and assist over time.